dynamsoft-docs/barcode-reader-docs/faq/general/error-license-buffer.md

 [<< Back to FAQ index](index.md)

-For cloud hosted services, it is more likely to encounter the following error when initializing the license:
+When initializing the license for cloud hosted services, it is common to come across the following error message:

 `Error Code - DM_LICENSE_BUFFER_FAILED.
 Value - 20002.
 Description - Failed to read or write license buffer.`

-Dynamsoft sdk writes license file to local usr/home directory or Home directory.
-The error means there is no permission to write/read the license file to the directory.
+This error occurs when Dynamsoft sdk attempts to write the license file to the local usr/home directory or Home directory, but is unable to do so due to lack of permission to read or write the license file in that directory.

-To fix the issue, please set license file cache path to a directory where your program has read and write permissions.
+To resolve this issue, please set the license file cache path to a directory that your program has read and write permissions for.

 Code snippet in C++